Pilot union at Horizon Air blames management for ‘deteriorated’ safety programs, highlighting distrustful relations

 This is a guiding principle in U.S. aviation: The belief is that it’s safer to encourage pilots to be open about errors and report them, without fear that they will be penalized for doing so — so they don’t conceal mistakes or problems.

 Each FOQA team has union pilot “gatekeepers” who have access to the identities of the individuals involved; if an incident is outside the norm, they will talk to the pilots about what happened.
 If a safety incident is serious enough, pilots can be penalized or terminated.
-But outside that, the FOQA data almost always remains anonymized to encourage openness and trust.
+But outside that, the FOQA data almost always remains anonymous to encourage openness and trust.

-A senior captain with Alaska Airlines, who contacted the Seattle Times after Thursday’s story, described how it works by citing how, following a Federal Aviation Administration (FAA) directive in 2002 on Boeing 737s, Alaska specified that its pilots shouldn’t deploy the spoilers on the wings at speeds greater than 270 knots.
+A senior captain with Alaska Airlines, who contacted The Seattle Times after Thursday’s story, described how it works by citing how, following a Federal Aviation Administration (FAA) directive in 2002 on Boeing 737s, Alaska specified that its pilots shouldn’t deploy the spoilers on the wings at speeds greater than 270 knots.

 The following month, Alaska posted FOQA data for its pilots showing 45 instances that month when this rule was breached, mostly just for a matter of seconds, though in a few cases for longer.
 After this alert to pilots, “the next month it went down to one incident,” he said.